-There is no doubt that NDVI time-series from satellite sensors carry useful information, which can be used for characterizing seasonal dynamics of vegetation (Fensholt et al., 2012; Forkel et al., 2013).
+There is no doubt that time-series of NDVI data from satellite sensors carry useful information, which can be used for characterizing seasonal dynamics of vegetation (Fensholt et al., 2012; Forkel et al., 2013).
 However, due to unfavorable atmospheric conditions during the data acquisition, NDVI time-series curve often contains noise (Motohka et al., 2011; Park, 2013).
 Although most of the NDVI data products are temporally composited through maximum value compositing (MVC) method (Holben, 1986) to retain relatively cloud-free data, residual noise still exists in the data, which will affect the accuracy of the NDVI value.